varuncns/ecommerce-backend/README.md

 - **JWT-based Authentication**
   Stateless, secure sessions with token-based auth.

+- **Google OAuth Integration**
+  Allows users to authenticate using their Google accounts for enhanced security and usability.

 - **Role-based Route Protection**
   Protects sensitive endpoints; only admins can access admin APIs.